 |To include information about your health in our informational films.||We will ask for your consent before processing your personal information in this way.|

-With your permission, we may send you carefully selected information about Nip in the Bud.
+We may send you carefully selected information about Nip in the Bud.
+Where required by law, we will ask for your consent before processing your data for this purpose.
 You have the right to opt out of receiving direct marketing at any time.

 Your personal information is intended for Nip in the Bud but may be shared with third parties in certain circumstances: